 The minor requires 18 hours, 12 of which should be philosophy courses and nine of which should be at the 300 or 400 level.
+Students are advised to create thematic unity in their course selection, in consultation with the program director or other faculty connected to the minor.
 Specifically:

-- A foundational philosophy course in ethics covering basic moral theories and concepts (3 hours) - Two additional philosophy courses to be chosen from a wide variety of courses in normative philosophy (6 hours) - A course in applied ethics showing how moral deliberation is pivotal to some specific profession or field of human activity (3 hours) - Two electives, to be selected from philosophy courses or courses with an ethical focus from other disciplines (6 hours)
+- A foundational philosophy course in ethics covering basic moral theories and concepts (3 hours) - Two additional philosophy courses to be chosen from a wide variety of courses in normative philosophy (6 hours) - · A course in applied ethics showing how moral deliberation is pivotal to some specific profession or field of human activity (3 hours) - Two electives, to be selected from philosophy courses with an ethical focus, or courses with an ethical focus from other disciplines (6 hours)